thesamim/TickTickSync/README.md

 8. Relatively confident that Time Zone difference issues are resolved.
 If not: Please open an issue with details.
 9. It is now possible control synchronization.
 Please see [details here](https://github.com/thesamim/TickTickSync/wiki/Documentation#limit-synchronization).
 10. TickTick has changed sign in procedures.
 You will have to login manually from settings.
+11. Tag handling now conforms to Obsidian tag handling.

 ## Known Issues

 1. The plugin only works with the [Tasks emoji formats](https://publish.obsidian.md/tasks/Reference/Task+Formats/About+Task+Formats).
 It will **not** work with the Dataview format.
 In the fullness of time, this plugin will be refactored to use Tasks functionality to support both.
-2. Due Date:
-   1. On the Obsidian side: if no time is provided, the start time will default to 08:00
-   2. On the TickTick side: if not time is provided, the start time will be 00:00
-3. Because Tags can't have spaces, at this time it is not possible to add a task to a project with name that contains spaces.
+2. Because Tags can't have spaces, at this time it is not possible to add a task to a project with name that contains spaces.
 In the fullness of time, will implement some kind of workaround (eg: `#folder_with_a_space` will be converted to `folder with a space`)
-4. If a file has a default project association (see [settings](https://github.com/thesamim/TickTickSync/wiki/Documentation#sync-control)), it is possible to create a task with a project tag other than the default project.
+3. If a file has a default project association (see [settings](https://github.com/thesamim/TickTickSync/wiki/Documentation#sync-control)), it is possible to create a task with a project tag other than the default project.
 The Task will be correctly synched to TickTick in the correct project.
 However, if the Task is then updated with subtasks, from TickTick, the subtasks will be synched to the project's default file rather than the file where the original parent task was created. **Additionally, the subtask will become the child of the last Task in that file.**
-5. Tags with "-" in them get seperated [Please see issue #57](https://github.com/thesamim/TickTickSync/issues/57) to track progress.

 ## Installation